 „Oh, please, Will.
 Don’t.“ He sounded pained.
 Closing his eyes.

 „All right.
 We have to backtrack our latest performances.
 I didn’t question the boss as the bullets were flying inches from my mug but we may presume that the joint was used only as a storage or for business negotiations.
 With no information present, no notes, not even a calendar.
 Very bare.
 A place to execute various tasks like holding you prisoner and using you as a punching bag.“ My voice fainted on that last remark.

 I was constantly checking the mirrors for any tails yet saw nothing suspicious.
 I let myself relax for a change.

 „I would use a hot shower and some modest clothes first.
-Maybe a medicine too.“ He sighted, trying to sit up straight.
+Maybe medicine too.“ He sighted, trying to sit up straight.

 „We are heading there.
 Don’t you worry.
 Bought more from a doc.
 It’s in the icebox.
 I thought you might use some refreshment after those days in the dungeon.“ I smiled, relieved.